-2. For an injury relating to the performance of a State job under the special circumstances described below, an employee will be paid the difference between basic salary and Workers' Compensation (as defined in paragraph 4 of this Article) without charge to paid leave:

-(a) The injury results from an assault (physical contact by a person, or by an animal).
-If injuries result from an incident in which the participants are State employees and willing combatants, this Article shall not apply.

-(b) An Agency of Transportation employee or a state police officer injured in a highway accident.
-Payment is barred when it is determined by the VLRB that the employee's negligence equaled or exceeded the negligence or conduct of any other person involved in the accident, or in the absence of such third party, that the employee's negligence was the proximate cause of his or her injury.

-(c) A state police officer or a fish and wildlife warden or a motor vehicle inspector is injured in hot vehicular pursuit.

-(d) A communications technician while climbing a free standing tower, including atop airport towers. (not applicable to rooftops)

-(e) The provisions of this Article may be extended in other appropriate cases as, for example, to airport firefighters involved in a conflagration.

-3. In any such instance, as in all other instances, the determination by the Commissioner of Labor and Industry shall be conclusive on whether an injury is job-related.
+- 2. For an injury relating to the performance of a State job under the special circumstances described below, an employee will be paid the difference between basic salary and Workers' Compensation (as defined in paragraph 4 of this Article) without charge to paid leave: - (a) The injury results from an assault (physical contact by a person, or by an animal).
+If injuries result from an incident in which the participants are State employees and willing combatants, this Article shall not apply. - (b) An Agency of Transportation employee or a state police officer injured in a highway accident.
+Payment is barred when it is determined by the VLRB that the employee's negligence equaled or exceeded the negligence or conduct of any other person involved in the accident, or in the absence of such third party, that the employee's negligence was the proximate cause of his or her injury. - (c) A state police officer or a fish and wildlife warden or a motor vehicle inspector is injured in hot vehicular pursuit. - (d) A communications technician while climbing a free standing tower, including atop airport towers.
+(Not applicable to rooftops) - (e) An employee who is unable to work due to a tick borne illness. - (f) The provisions of this Article may be extended in other appropriate cases as, for example, to airport firefighters involved in a conflagration. - 3.
+In any such instance, as in all other instances, the determination by the Commissioner of Labor and Industry shall be conclusive on whether an injury is job-related.
 Pending such determination in any "contested" case by the Commissioner, but not pending any appeal from such determination, the State shall not dismiss an employee for the reason that the injury prevents him or her from performing his or her duties.